Modeling and Research

 - Click here to see our list of Hydrodynamic Models

-Many database developments require a site visit by a STAR Center representative to gather information, meet with local authorities or pilots, photograph the area and ride on vessels to insure a full understanding of the port's operations.
+If needed for database development, a site visit by a STAR Center representative can occur to gather information, meet with local authorities and/or pilots, photograph the area and ride on vessels to insure a full understanding of the port's operations.

 Consultation with a STAR Center representative can facilitate selection of an appropriate vessel for use in simulations.
 Hydrodynamic models of various types (tanker, LNG, containers, cruise ships, bulk carriers, etc.) are available in STAR Center's existing inventory.
-However, if a specific type of ship response model is required, we have a hydrodynamicist on staff and we will be pleased to discuss developing a model for your needs.
+However, if a specific type of ship response model is required, we have an in-house hydrodynamicist on staff to develop specific ship models for custom needs.